-- 2. For Annual License Fees, a 50% reduction in the fee associated with an application for: - a.
+- $2.\;$ For Annual License Fees, a 50% reduction in the fee associated with an application for: - a.
 Businesses controlled by and with majority ownership comprised of Social Equity Program Participants and/or Economic Empowerment Priority Applicants; and - b.
 Massachusetts Minority Business Enterprises (MBE), Women Business Enterprises (WBE), and Veteran Business Enterprises (VBE) with valid certification from the SDO and which are also considered to be Small Businesses as defined by the Commission. - 3.
 For Annual Delivery Licensee Fees, a 100% reduction for businesses controlled by and with majority ownership comprised of Social Equity Program Participants and/or Economic Empowerment Priority Applicants for the initial license fee payment.
-Upon renewal, and each year thereafter, there shall be a 50% reduction in the annual license fee for Delivery Licensees pursuant to 935 CMR 500.005(1)(b)2. - 3.4.To the extent a Microbusiness Licensee is engaged in cultivation or product manufacturing activities, the annual license fee shall be 50% of all applicable annual license fees. - 4.5.
+Upon renewal, and each year thereafter, there shall be a 50% reduction in the annual license fee for Delivery Licensees pursuant to 935 CMR 500.005(1)(b)2. - A Marijuana Microbusiness shall be responsible for the following annual license fees: - a.
+A Marijuana Microbusiness engaged in cultivation activities shall pay an annuallicense fee equal to 50% of the annual license fee for a Tier 1 Marijuana Cultivator; - A Marijuana Microbusiness engaged in product manufacturing activities shall pay an annual license fee equal to 50% of the annual license fee for a Marijuana Product Manufacturer; or - c.
+A Marijuana Microbusiness engaged in cultivation and product manufacturing activities shall pay an annual license fee equal to 50% of the annual license fee for a Tier 1 Marijuana Cultivator and Marijuana Product Manufacturer. - 3.5.
 Seed-to-sale SOR monthly program fees are waived for: - a.
 Craft Marijuana Cooperatives; - b.
 Microbusiness Licenses; - c.
 Businesses controlled by and with majority ownership comprised of Economic Empowerment Priority Applicants and/or Social Equity Program Participants; and - d.
 Massachusetts Minority Business Enterprises (MBE), Women Business Enterprises (WBE), and Veteran Business Enterprises (VBE) with valid certification from the SDO and which are also considered to be Small Businesses as defined by the Commission.